 Related Article: 25 Genius Ideas To Tell Your Child Instead Of, “Stop Crying!”

 Related Article: Become A Yes Parent: 5 Simple Ways To Say Yes More Often

 As you can see, it is not hard to alter the way we talk to our child so long as you are intentional.
 After all, bad behavior does not mean bad child.

 Call To Action

 I share 50 affirmations that I have learned over the years that have pushed me, my students, and my children to accomplish tasks or change behaviors and thinking patterns that likely would have become permanent.
 I urge you to print the PDF, 50 Affirmations to Positively Impact a Child’s Inner Voice, and use it with your own family.
-This list is not meant to have your child memorize all 50.
+I do not mean for you to have your child memorize all 50.
 The list is meant to be a springboard for your family to choose the affirmations that they need and use to their benefit.

 If your children are old enough, let them choose their own affirmations.
 Have them make cards and posters and decorate them.

 You can simply Google: Affirmations for (insert struggle here) if your children struggle with a topic I don’t cover on the list.
 You will have plenty of choices.
 If this is something you have not tried, I encourage you to give it a go.
 I believe you will be inspired by the results.